 Current Illinois MIS-C Data

-Illinois has received 125 reports of MIS-C from clinicians with many other cases currently under investigation.
-The 125 cases have been submitted to the Centers for Disease Control and Prevention (CDC) for further reporting and review.
-The additional cases being investigated will be counted and reported as soon as all necessary data are received and reviewed.
+Illinois has received 172 reports of MIS-C from clinicians with many other cases currently under investigation.
+The 172 cases have been submitted to the Centers for Disease Control and Prevention (CDC) for further reporting and review.
+The CDC has determined four reports are considered not to be a case.
+Additional cases being investigated will be counted and reported as soon as all necessary data are received and reviewed.
 Below is a graph depicting the reported cases by the onset month of their reported MIS-C illness.
 IDPH anticipates additional reports will be received as reporting for these cases can lag as the critical task of treating these patients becomes the clinicians’ priority.

 Reported MIS-C Cases by Onset Month in Illinois, 2020-2021

 - In spring 2020, clinicians in the United Kingdom1, New York City, and New York State reported cases of children with multisystem inflammatory syndrome (many of whom tested positive for SARS-CoV-2 infection by RT-PCR or serologic assay).

 - On May 14, 2020, CDC issued a Health Advisory regarding a multisystem inflammatory syndrome in children (MIS-C) associated with coronavirus disease 2019 (COVID-19), along with a case definition for this syndrome2 (see below).

 - Most cases of MIS-C have features of shock, with cardiac involvement; gastrointestinal symptoms; and significantly elevated markers of inflammation, with positive laboratory test results for SARS-CoV-23.
 A recent prospective study found that ethnicity seemed to be a factor in both critical care admission and MIS-C and identified additional clinical characteristics of MIS-C versus acute COVID patients4.
 The literature continues to evolve regarding the pathogenesis and the clinical course of MIS-C5.